3 Days Touring Tokyo

 Pro Tip:

-If it ends up raining any of the days you’re visiting Japan, Donki is likely the most convenient and cheapest place you can go to purchase an umbrella for the day.
+If it ends up raining while you’re visiting Japan, Donki is likely the most convenient and cheapest place you can go to purchase an umbrella for the day.

 Golden Gai

-After your Donki pit stop, continue on to enjoy a night cap from one of the many bars dotting the area of Golden Gai.
-While we had foolishly arrived looking for a specific establishment called Golden Gai, this actually refers to the whole area of tightly packed, narrow alleys retaining the charming atmosphere of post-war Japan amidst the unique tiny bars each with their own themed decor.
-Tiny in this case means really tiny—in other words you’ll have to scour a bit for an empty counter seat since most traditional establishments can only serve four to six guests at a time.
-Luckily for you, the district is home to over two-hundred small bars and eateries with themes ranging from jazz and punk rock to literature and art, creating a diverse and eclectic nightlife scene embodying a nostalgic glimpse into Tokyo’s past.
-Given the variety of tastes which can be catered to here, the whole area has been a popular haunt for writers, artists, filmmakers, and musicians since the post-war era.
-Unlike the more commercialized nightlife areas in Tokyo, Golden Gai has managed to survive the rapid modernization of the city despite the high real estate value in Shinjuku to offer an authentic drinking experience fostering intimate interactions between patrons and bartenders.
-This inherent proximity curates a welcoming environment where you can actually engage with local residents as a tourist!
+After your Donki pit stop, enjoy a night cap from one of the many bars dotting Golden Gai.
+While we foolishly arrived looking for a specific establishment called Golden Gai, this actually refers to the whole area of tightly packed, narrow alleys retaining the charming atmosphere of post-war Japan amidst unique tiny bars, each with their own themed decor.
+Tiny in this case means really tiny—in other words, you’ll have to scour a bit for an empty counter seat since most traditional establishments can only serve 4 - 6 guests at a time.
+Luckily for you, the district is home to over 200 small bars and eateries with themes ranging from jazz and punk rock to literature and art, creating a diverse and eclectic nightlife scene embodying a nostalgic glimpse into Tokyo’s past.

 Woman enjoying nightlife at Golden Gai in Tokyo